revoxhere/duino-coin/README.md

 12. Mining with free cloud hosting services (or free VPS services - e.g. Repl.it, GitHub Actions, etc.) is not allowed as it's unfair for others.<br />
 13. A user's DUCOs may be burnt if a violation can be proven.<br/>
 14. These terms of service can change at any time without prior notice.<br/>
-15. Having alt accounts without a rational reason (e.g. for multi-mining) are not allowed.<br/>
-16. Every user using Duino-Coin agrees to comply with the above rules.<br/>
+15. Every user using Duino-Coin agrees to comply with the above rules.<br/>

 ## Privacy policy